MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-install-pshell.md

        Add-AADCloudSyncADDomain -DomainName contoso.com -Credential $contosoDomainAdminCreds -PreferredDomainControllers $preferredDCs
        ```
- 14. Repeat the previous step to add more domains.
+ 14. To add more domains, repeat the previous step.
 Provide the account names and domain names of the respective domains.
  15. Restart the service.
        ```
        Restart-Service -Name AADConnectProvisioningAgent
        ```
- 16. Go to the Microsoft Entra admin center to create the cloud sync configuration.
+ 16. To create the cloud sync configuration, go to the Microsoft Entra admin center.

 ## Provisioning agent gMSA PowerShell cmdlets
-After you've installed the agent, you can apply more granular permissions to the gMSA.
+After you install the agent, you can apply more granular permissions to the gMSA.
 For information and step-by-step instructions on how to configure the permissions, see [Microsoft Entra Connect cloud provisioning agent gMSA PowerShell cmdlets](how-to-gmsa-cmdlets.md).

 ## Installing against US government cloud
 By default, the Microsoft Entra provisioning agent installs against the default Azure cloud environment.
 If you're installing the agent for use in the US government cloud, do the following:

 - In step #8, add **ENVIRONMENTNAME=AzureUSGovernment** to the command line like the example.
     ```